launchdarkly/launchpad-ui/CONTRIBUTING.md

 When a component package version changes, this will create a version bump in `@launchpad-ui/core` as well according to this strategy:

 - `core` receives a version bump whenever one of its dependencies (e.g. button, modal) is updated.
-- The `core` version bump is equivalent to the highest semver version bump of an underlying dependency received when a new release.
+- The `core` version bump is equivalent to the highest semver version bump of an underlying dependency in the release.
   - For example, if `core` were at `0.1.0`, and then the `button` package gets bumped from `0.2.1` to `0.3.0` (minor) and the `alert` package gets bumped from `0.5.1` to `0.5.2` (patch), `core` package will get bumped to `0.2.0`. (minor)

 ---